Lindsay Knapp

-Lindsay Haines Knapp (born February 25, 1970) is an American former professional football player who was a guard in the National Football League (NFL) for the Kansas City Chiefs and Green Bay Packers.
-He played college football for the Notre Dame Fighting Irish.
-He was a member of the Packers' Super Bowl XXXI championship team.
+Lindsay Haines Knapp (born February 25, 1970) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Kansas City Chiefs in the fifth round of the 1993 NFL draft.
+Knapp spent two years with the Chiefs and two with the Green Bay Packers, although he only played in one season for each team.
+He was a part of the Packers' Super Bowl XXXI championship team.